superp0tat0/superp0tat0.github.io/_pages/cv.md

 * Winter 2019: QA analyst and WEB development
   * Rakuten Kobo
   * Duties included:
-    * Deliver web stories that improve the crawler performance following custom Agile management and report to release manager during daily release meetings.
+    * Deliver web stories that improve the GoogleBot performance following custom Agile management and report to release manager during daily release meetings.
 The stories help the access rate increase 22% compare to the same period in 2018.
     * Developing New Kobo Audio subscription plan web page and API services using C#, report it to product owner.
 Got positive feedback in code skills from the developers.
     * Implement UI automation test cases for multiple stories with selenium and Ruby.